FREE SHIPPING (within Continental USA) on All Products over $99

 In addition to activating the sympathetic nervous system, trauma can also disrupt the parasympathetic nervous system, which is responsible for regulating the body's rest and relaxation response.
 When the parasympathetic nervous system is disrupted, it can lead to difficulty sleeping, difficulty relaxing, and difficulty recovering from stress.

-One treatment that may be helpful in the management of anxiety, trauma, and PTSD is Watsu, also known as water Shiatsu.
-Watsu is a form of bodywork that involves gentle stretches and massages while floating in a warm pool.
+A treatment that has shown to be very helpful managing and often resolving states of stress, anxiety, trauma, and PTSD is Watsu & Aquatic Healingwork.
+They are forms of bodywork that involves gentle stretches and massages while floating in a heatedpool with body-temperature water.
 It has gained popularity in recent years as a method of relaxation and stress reduction, and it offers a variety of potential benefits for those who try it.

 One of the primary benefits of Watsu and Aquatic Healingwork is its ability to reset the parasympathetic nervous system.
 The parasympathetic nervous system is responsible for regulating the body's rest and relaxation response, and it's often disrupted in individuals with anxiety, trauma, or PTSD.
 By resetting the parasympathetic nervous system, Watsu can help to promote relaxation and reduce stress, which can be beneficial for those dealing with these conditions.